malexsmith/3700_Assignment_1_dispersal/README.md

   theme(panel.background = element_rect(fill = "aliceblue"))
 vent_map

+# Now, you're going to go download and analyse public DNA sequences from two copepod species sampled at these locations.

 # The next block of code goes to GenBank and downloads the public DNA sequences for your two species of deep-sea vent copepod.
 These sequences are COI mitochondrial DNA barcodes.
 GenBank is a global repository for all DNA sequences and if that's interesting to you, you can explore this fantastic resource further at https://www.ncbi.nlm.nih.gov/nucleotide/